 - Introduction What is the background and context of the study? - Objectives, and hypothesis/hypotheses or research questions - Literature review as needed - Methodology to be employed - Research plan and calendar - Preliminary reference list - Specification of final product deliverable (e.g., written report, computer program) - IRB forms approving research if using human subjects as well as completion of the online IRB module found on the Graduate College website. - 2.
 Creative Component.
-The course from which the creative component emerges must be explicitly identified on the POS.
-In addition to the examples cited under Plan III for the master's degree in the University Catalog, the creative element may involve the use of geographic tools to produce a product in an innovative manner (e.g., unique portrayal of data in cartographic form, spatial analysis of a data set, or poster presentation of research).
-Students choosing the non-thesis option must a copy of their creative component materials with the department.
+The creative component may involve the use of geographic tools to produce a product in an innovative manner (e.g., unique portrayal of data in cartographic form, spatial analysis of a data set, or poster presentation of research).
+Students choosing the non-thesis option must deposit a copy of their creative component materials with the department.
 Each student will work with his/her research committee to determine what materials will be placed on file. - 3.
 Writing Sample.
 If the creative component does not take the form of a formal, written report, the student shall submit to his/her committee a research paper that was written for a graduate course or seminar.
 This paper will be evaluated by the committee as a sample of the student's writing ability. - 4.
 Final Oral Examination.
 The oral examination will be conducted upon completion of the project.
 The examination is conducted by members of the student's committee, and while it is open to OSU students and faculty, only members of the committee may vote on the success or failure of the exam.
 The examination may include any question concerning Geography or the student's area of emphasis.
 Those who fail the oral examination must make a plan with the committee for remedial work and rescheduling the exam.
 It is the student's responsibility to obtain all forms required to complete the graduation process.